LooninS/OverTheWire-Devlog/Bandit_14_to_15.md

 ## Commands Used

-- `echo`: Used to output the current password.
+- `cat`: To print the current password.
 - `nc` (netcat): Used to establish a network connection and send data.

 ***